 (click images to enlarge)

-Follow the progress of the capital project on our Cove Park Development Blog
+For the progress of the capital project and a complete list of all our trust funders please visit the Cove Park Development Blog

 New buildings make it possible to run new residency programmes.
 Two of them are:

 Up until now we have offered opportunities to individuals and collaborating groups, but never to an individual who needs focused time with another person.
 With two more bedrooms, we can offer One-to-One residencies throughout our annual programme.